Climate finance in Democratic Republic of the Congo: Government finance in the Democratic Republic of Congo

 In 2022, DRC was one of the countries in the developing sector that contributed to global warming mitigation.
 Although the developed countries raised 116 billion US dollars to help and support climate change in the developing countries, the report had it that DRC had a deficit in climate funding with the combined donors' opposition to logging and oil exploitation.
 This caused the National perception to view it as an international conspiracy against the Congolese state, which was seen as a 'victim' of an unequal exchange.
-However, USD 500 million was signed with the Central African Forest Initiative (CAFI) as stated in the second letter.
+However, US$500 million was signed with the Central African Forest Initiative (CAFI) as stated in the second letter.

 International financiers

 In 2015, GCF approved requests of about twenty developing countries that chose UNDP, UNEP or GIZ as partners to carry out its program activities.
-This was hoped to allow USD 5.4 million in grants to the developing countries under GCF.
-With this, UNDP received its first disbursement for eight countries in which the Republic of Congo was a beneficiary with Bangladesh, Central African Republic, Guinea, India, Liberia, Timor-Leste, and Swaziland under the USD1.35 million.
+This was hoped to allow US$5.4 million in grants to the developing countries under GCF.
+With this, UNDP received its first disbursement for eight countries in which the Republic of Congo was a beneficiary with Bangladesh, Central African Republic, Guinea, India, Liberia, Timor-Leste, and Swaziland under the US$1.35 million.

 As of December 31, 2023, data from the Climate Investment Fund (CIF) revealed that it approved three projects for DRC at $28.5m and was expecting co-financing of $96.15m.
 The co-financing was expected to come from the: Government at $8.56% (8.24M), MBD at 85.65% (82.35M) and the Private sector at 5.79% (5.56M).

 USAID supported the Democratic Republic of Congo for improved renewable energy.
 This was part of the support for climate mitigation.
 The areas of financing included: